 - Listen to online podcasts.
 You can both schedule to listen to a podcast from your favourite podcaster, then you can discuss your perspectives later.
 Some popular options include true crime, comedy, or politics.

 - Read similar books.
 There is no better way to connect with your partner at distance than reading the same book.
-It means that wherever they are in the world, you are both spending the night doing similar things.
+It means that wherever they are in the world as you.
+Plus you are both spending the night doing similar things.
 This is a perfect social distancing date night idea if you have limited phone or Wi-Fi signal, noise restrictions, or just want to catch up together later but still fell connected.

 - Cooking.
-Each of you can try out a new recipe in your own kitchen and add it each other to a video call to turn up the heat, even make it a cooking competition!
+Each of you can try out a new recipe in your own kitchen.
+And video call at the same time to turn up the heat, even make it a cooking competition!
 Even though you won`t be able to taste what your partner has prepared, it will still be fun watching the cooking process and describing the food to one another as you go.